 - The Bioinformatics Unit supports research groups with computational and biostatistical services.
 Playing more than simply a supporting role, the unit proactively identifies and develops novel bioinformatics projects to complement and, in several instances drive, biologic research at IRST.
 The unit develops innovative data analysis tools, visualisation software and database resources for genomics research.

 IRST is an active member of specific European Research Infrastructures.

 The activities of the Biosciences Laboratory can be divided into two main synergic areas:

 - basic and preclinical experimental research;

 - biomolecular diagnostics.

-The laboratory is also involved in the development of the Institute’s Biobank which is part of the national Biobank Web Project (BBMRU) and, consequently, of the European organization of Cancer Biobanks (BBMRI-ERIC).
+The laboratory is also involved in the development of the Institute’s Biobank which is part of the national Biobank Web Project (BBMRU) and, consequently, of the European organisation of Cancer Biobanks (BBMRI-ERIC).

-To facilitate this type of organization, the laboratory is made up of a large common area, shared by all operators, and different environments with highly specialized equipment and dedicated personnel.
+To facilitate this type of organisation, the laboratory is made up of a large common area, shared by all operators, and different environments with highly specialised equipment and dedicated personnel.
 These environments can be accessed by other laboratory operators when they need to use specific equipment for their research projects.